KittehOrg/KittehIRCClientLib/docs/advanced/tls_import.md

 fail.

 It's possible to manually import the root certificates into Java's trust store which will make such connections work.
-This approach is preferable to making use of the `AcceptingTrustManagerFactory` or otherwise disabling certificate verification.
+This approach is preferable to making use of the `InsecureTrustManagerFactory` or otherwise disabling certificate verification.

 1. Download the root certificates in DER form.
 For StartCom's roots, these can be obtained using wget: